ece362-purdue/proton-labs/lab0-intro/README.md

 Save it, and then open your folder in VScode.
 The PlatformIO extension will see the configuration file you created, and automatically start setting up your tools for you.
 Once all the different dialogs close and you see "Project initialized successfully".

 Create a new folder called `src` in the root of your project.
 Inside that folder, create a new file called `main.c`.
 This is where you will write your C code for the microcontroller.
 When you create additional C files in this folder, they get automatically compiled with your project.

+The flow of writing a program for your microcontroller will work as follows:

+1. You write your code, including a `main` function, in C files within the `src` folder.

+2. When you click Build/Upload, PlatformIO compiles your code into individual object files under `.pio/build/proton` using a compiler toolchain intended for your microcontroller.
+In this first lab, we are using the ARM CPU core on the RP2350, so we'll use `arm-none-eabi-gcc`, instead of the regular `gcc` compiler you may be used to on your computer that may be familiar to you from ECE 264.

+3. The compiled object files are then "linked" together into a single binary file at `.pio/build/proton/firmware.elf` that can be uploaded to the flash memory on your Proton board - this is separate from the actual RP2350 microcontroller.
+The flash memory holds up to 16 MB (megabytes) of program data.

+4. If you already clicked Upload/When you click Upload, PlatformIO uses a program called `openocd` to initiate a connection with the Debug Probe on your debugger, and pushes out the ELF file.
+The shunt jumpers you added earlier connect the debug probe to the RP2350 microcontroller on the Proton board, allowing the ELF file to get sent to the microcontroller, which saves it in the flash memory chip.
+The microcontroller restarts after the upload is complete, and starts running your uploaded program.

 > [!IMPORTANT]
 > Commit the newly created project and push it to your repository now.
 Use a descriptive commit message, eg. Step 4 new project.